0

 - **Economy:**

-- Agriculture-based economy, underdeveloped industrialization.
+- Agriculture-centered economy, with underdeveloped industrialization.

 - **Society:**